andrewerk/store-manager/README.md

 ### To add a product, the requisition must be of type post to the endpoint: ```/products```

-And to pass the validations middleware, the requisition body must be a JSON with the format: ```{ "name": "product", "quantity": 20 }```
+   To pass the validations middleware, the requisition body must be a JSON with the format: ```{ "name": "product", "quantity": 20 }```

 ### To update a product, the requisition must be of type put to the endpoint: ```/products/id```

-And to pass the validations middleware, the requisition body must be a JSON with the format: ```{ "id": 1, "name": "product", "quantity": 20 }```
+   To pass the validations middleware, the requisition body must be a JSON with the format: ```{ "id": 1, "name": "product", "quantity": 20 }```

 ### To delete a product, the requisition must be of type delete to the endpoint: ```/products/id```